mtyt/mtyt.github.io/docs/_posts/2023-02-21-Lennonnet.markdown

 Clearly, I'm not a machine-learning expert (yet!) but it was quite satisfying to get some results quite quickly.
 If anything, I learned a bit more about how neural networks work, and what are some of the problems and difficulties.

+If you also want to learn about AI and ML an neural networks, don't bother, computers will replace you soon enough!

 [alignment-problem]: https://brianchristian.org/the-alignment-problem/
 [timm-tut]: https://towardsdatascience.com/getting-started-with-pytorch-image-models-timm-a-practitioners-guide-4e77b4bf9055